SPIB-Lib/.github/profile/README.md

 SPI-Birds is a resource hub for data and code related to studies of populations of individual birds.
 Follow the links above to visit our website, contact us via e-mail, or to follow us on social media.

-Welcome to the SPI-Birds Code Library, a community-driven open-source LGPL-licensed code library *in development*, which aims to host scripts for data processing and analysis of SPI-Birds standardised data.
+Welcome to the SPI-Birds Code Library [Beta], a community-driven open-source LGPL-licensed code library *in development*, which aims to host scripts for data processing and analysis of SPI-Birds standardised data.
 This README provides an overview of citable code workflows and information on how to contribute to the code library as both a code developer and code reviewer:

 [Terms of Use](#terms-of-use)